 Measures.
 The variables in this study are public health nurses, knowledge, and barriers to providing follow up care.
 The Canadian Public Health Association defines a public health nurse as having a baccalaureate degree in nursing and is a member in good standing of a professional regulatory body for registered nurses.
 The PHN combines knowledge from public health science, primary health care, nursing science, and the social sciences.
 They promote, protect, and preserve the health of populations (Canadian Public Health Association, 2010).
 Knowledge will be defined using the definition found in the nursing theory of Informed Caring.
 It is empirical, ethical, and aesthetic knowledge of the range of responses humans have to actual and potential health problems (Swanson, 1993).
 Finally, barriers are defined as something immaterial that impedes or separates (Merriam-Webster 2014).

 The questionnaire is a modified version of the “Fetal Alcohol Syndrome Survey for Health Professionals”.
 The questionnaire has been modified to now focus on NAS as opposed to Fetal Alcohol Syndrome (FAS) and no longer contains questions regarding the diagnosis of illness.
 The questionnaire is made up of primarily closed ended questions but is complimented with three open ended questions.
 A combination of both types offsets the strengths and weaknesses of each type (Bhattacherjee, 2012).
-Knowledge is assessed by thirteen main questions in the form of forced choice questions, multiple-choice questions and 5-point likert scales.
+Knowledge is assessed by thirteen main questions in the form of forced choice questions, multiple-choice questions and 5-point Likert scales.
 The questionnaire will be available through an emailed hyperlink to Survey Monkey.
 (See Appendix A)

 Reliability and validity.
 The questionnaire’s quality will be assessed using reliability and validity.
-As a measure of reliability, the internal consistency will be measured by calculating Chronbach’s alpha, which should be greater than 0.85 (Polit & Beck, 2012).
+As a measure of reliability, the internal consistency will be measured by calculating Cronbach’s alpha, which should be greater than 0.85 (Polit & Beck, 2012).
 Validity will be evaluated by finding content validity.
 To increase content validity of the modified questionnaire, an expert in questionnaire construction, a substantive content area specialist, and someone to detect technical problems will examine the questionnaire prior to distribution.
 The questionnaire will be then emailed to five public health nurses for further feedback.
 Feedback will be taken into consideration and adjustments to the survey will be made to reflect their feedback.
 The modified questionnaire will then be distributed to the entire sample.

 Public Health Nurses managers will be briefed by the principle investigator about the purpose and procedures of the study.
 Pending the agreement of the managers/clinical leaders, the principal investigator will request to speak briefly to nurses during their monthly staff meetings.
 The investigator will provide a brief review of the study and give nurses an opportunity to ask questions, as well as leave a letter of information and consent.
 After consent is obtained, participants will be sent an email containing a brief summary of the study and a web link to the questionnaire located on Survey Monkey.
 Following a two-week period, an email reminder will be sent to all who signed a consent form allowing an additional week to respond.